Gluten-Free Sourdough Flatbread (Naan)

 Substitutes

-Psyllium husk – there is no good substitute for psyllium husk other than psyllium husk powder!
+Psyllium husk - there is no good substitute for psyllium husk other than psyllium husk powder!
 If using psyllium husk powder, use 85% of the amount called for in the recipe (17g) but do not decrease the water.
-Add psyllium husk powder to the dry ingredients instead of dissolving it in water as it will clump in the water!
+Whisk psyllium into the water right away to prevent clumps.
+More details in my psyllium guide.

 Sugar – you can use the same amount of honey or maple syrup.